yablokosmonaut/rbw-audio/README.md

 * ~~[Monolith Liquid Spark Amp](https://photos.app.goo.gl/dSwDT9X18w692ETG6) **$60** (combine with the OLDAC for $110) No blemishes or issues to mention, comes with power brick.~~

-* [JDS Labs OLDAC](https://photos.app.goo.gl/CNLPwkNJEqtc8sv8A) **$55** (combine with Liquid Spark for $110) No blemishes or issues to mention, comes with power brick.
+* [JDS Labs OLDAC](https://photos.app.goo.gl/CNLPwkNJEqtc8sv8A) **$50** No blemishes or issues to mention, comes with power brick.

 * [DDHifi TC35i](https://photos.app.goo.gl/43QPkJmXT6KmD7LG8) **$15** It's an adapter, it works well.

-* [LG V35 ThinQ](https://photos.app.goo.gl/Xq4W9vszGpKT8Mmx5) **$55** It is an AT&T model, but can be flashed to an unbranded firmware or debloated using ADB commands.
+* [LG V35 ThinQ](https://photos.app.goo.gl/Xq4W9vszGpKT8Mmx5) **$60** It is an AT&T model, but can be flashed to an unbranded firmware or debloated using ADB commands.
 Battery life is great.
 Slight burn-in shown by nav bar, hence the photo of the "settings" screen to show shades of white.
 Overall very good condition indeed.
 There is nothing stopping this being used as phone/camera besides an excellent responsive DAP with a quad-DAC.

 * [VentureCraft SounDroid Valoq](https://photos.app.goo.gl/tNeHFZK1dJbrDr2c9) **$120** I would recommend a new battery for this (circa $20 on AliX).
 A really fun player, a very firm power/volume knob, a jog wheel for navigation, balanced output, *very* sturdy, op-amps can be easily swapped using a hatch in the back.
 Condition is showing wear, including scuffs to the screen.
 Hopefully it goes to a collector who plans to use it.
 AKM4490 chip.